|Nutrition Facts (per serving)|

 If you want your filling to look sunshine yellow, add a few drops of food coloring.
-It also will give your guests a hint as to what's inside these delectable confections.
+It also will give your guests a hint as to what flavor is inside these delectable confections.

-These cookies can be made with any citrus fruit, actually, and are equally yummy made with oranges, tangerines, blood oranges, and even grapefruit.
+Actually, these cookies can be made with any citrus fruit and are equally yummy made with oranges, tangerines, blood oranges, and even grapefruit.

 For the Cookie Dough:

 2/3 cup superfine sugar

 - 1 large egg yolk (lightly beaten, room temperature)

 2 teaspoons lemon juice